tinghsuan-chang/pc_resample/README.md

 ## Data example
 `code/sachs.R`: code for replicating results in the single-cell protein network data example

-Data in `data/data.txt` is a clean version of the Sachs et al. (2005) data provided by Ramsey & Andrews (2018).
+The code uses the file `data/data.txt`, which is a clean version of the Sachs et al. (2005) data provided by Ramsey & Andrews (2018).